bevyengine/rfcs/rfcs/45-stageless.md

 - builder syntax: marginal improvement over adding individual systems
 - array syntax: looks pretty but is literally impossible
-- tuple syntax: looks pretty but is limited to a fixed number of elements
+- tuple syntax: looks pretty but is limited to a fixed number of elements, unless tuple nesting is used (or variadic tuples are added to rust)
 - `vec!`-like macro syntax: looks OK but, eh, uses macros

-**Conclusion:** macro syntax for practicality, likely powered by builder syntax under the hood
+**Conclusion:** tuple syntax for terseness and avoiding macro-magic. `add_systems` should accept some `Into<SystemCollection>` impl, which means we can optionally support macros and/or builder syntax for those that prefer them, either officially or via 3rd party crates.

 Below, we examine the the options by example.